We sell and supply biogas anaerobic

 like the various soft design soluitons out there - a hard design

 ensures a long-lasting design, protected from the elements such

 You can even use a biogas digester for human waste

 tank which is similar to a biogas digester however

-unfortunately not designed well to produce biogas and liquid
+unfortunately not designed well to produce biogas and organic liquid

 fertilizer.
 This is because a septic tank is low temperature and

 not gas-tight.
 So basically a biogas digester can replace a

 typical septic tank and should require much less maintenance